Buhler – KSU Expert Milling

 Production manager, head millers, and shift managers.
 Theoretical milling background (milling school or university, prior advanced milling course - IAOM or Buhler training center), please forward copy of the certificate; KSU Milling science graduate with two years practical experience or five years of shift milling experience.

 To better cater to participant's needs, there will be two course offerings: one in Spanish and one in English.
+Course dates to be determined.

 Course fees for IAOM members are $1,900 and the non-member fee is $2,100.